List of children of General Hospital

 General Hospital is an American television serial drama, airing on ABC.
 The show was created by Frank and Doris Hursley, who originally set it in a general hospital in an unnamed fictional city.
 The series premiered on April 1, 1963.
 In the 1970s, the city was named Port Charles, New York.

 Present characters

 Scout Cain

 Scout Cain is the daughter of Drew Cain and Sam McCall.
 She was introduced in February 2017 and is named in honor of her adoptive aunt, Emily Quartermaine.

 Lori and Sevan Andonian were first cast as Emily Scout Cain.
 Palmer and Poe Parker were cast next and portrayed the role for almost two years.
 In mid-2019, Ella Ramacieri was cast in the role and debuted July 1 of the same year.
 In 2022, actress Cosette Abinante was cast in the role of Scout, succeeding and replacing Ramacieri.
+In June 2026, it was announced Kayden Brenna Tokarski was recast into the role following decision to age the character up for storyline purposes.
+She made first appearance July 20 of the same year.
+During the June 17, 2026, episode, Reagan Park pinch-hit in the role.

 Charlotte Cassadine

 Charlotte Cassadine is the daughter of Valentin Cassadine and Lulu Spencer, carried by Claudette Beaulieu.
 She was born from an embryo that Helena Cassadine created and tried to pass off as Stavros' child with Lulu.
 Claudette realized that Valentin was dangerous after Charlotte was born, and ran away with her.
 She later asked her ex-husband, Nathan West, to protect them.
 Claudette tells Nathan that Charlotte is his daughter, but when a DNA test disproves it, Claudette claims her ex-lover, Griffin Munro, is Charlotte's father.
 When Claudette realizes Valentin has found her, she skips town and leaves Charlotte behind with Griffin.
 Valentin tells Griffin that he is Charlotte's father, and Nathan receives a note from Claudette affirming the claim.
 Griffin petitions to have custody of Charlotte, but the judge grants full custody to Valentin.
 After Charlotte meets Lulu, she finds out the truth about Charlotte.
 Lulu petitions Valentin for custody, but he is granted sole custody while she is granted supervised weekly visits.
 Although Charlotte was distant from Lulu at first, the two grow closer.
 Months later, Valentin and Lulu share joint custody.
 Charlotte remains close to Nina Reeves.
 After her mother Lulu collapsed and put into a coma due to a traumatic brain injury and cerebral edema she sustained from the explosion at The Floating Rib (along with her boyfriend Dustin Phillips who died from his injuries), she lives with her father and sometimes with her grandmother Laura.